4minitz/4minitz/doc/admin/adminguide.md

 comes with a handy import script. __importUsers.js__

-If you have configured and tested your LDAP settings in settings.json (i.e., users can log in via LDAP) you may import all usernames and email addresses (not the password hashes!) from LDAP into the 4minitz user data base with the following script:
+If you have configured and tested your LDAP settings in settings.json (i.e., users can log in via LDAP) you may import all user names and email addresses (not the password hashes!) from LDAP into the 4minitz user data base with the following script: